FEMA Floodplain Management Program

 If you are constructing improvements within the SFHA, you are required to apply for a Floodplain Permit (PDF) from the Public Works Department, at the Application and Permit Center.
 Elevation Certificate (EC) will be required for new and substantial improvements.

 Elevation Certificates (EC) provide elevation information on the structure.
-Copies of the form and instruction are available on FEMA's website.
+Copies of the form and instructions are available on FEMA's website.
 The County maintains ECs for all new and substantially improved structures in the SFHA.
-To obtain a copy of the EC, please contact our Floodplain Management team at (925) 646-1623.
+To obtain a copy of the EC, please contact our Floodplain Management team at (925) 313-2000 (Public Works main line).

 Letter of Map changes are in the forms of Letter of Map Amendment (LOMA), Letter of Map Revision (LOMR), or in an official republication of the map to reflect the changes.
 The LOMA or LOMR application is submitted directly to FEMA by you as the property owner or your agent.
 Before submitting the application, FEMA requires the community to review the application for certain LOMA application and all LOMR application.

 LOMA amends the FIRM by letter and is usually issued because a property was inadvertently mapped in the SFHA, but is actually above the BFE on high ground.
 If a property is located within the regulatory floodway, FEMA requires the community to review the application before submitting it to FEMA.

 LOMR revises the FIRM and sometimes the FIS.
 FEMA requires a community to review the application before submitting it to FEMA.